 Step 1: Draw compositional guidelines by dividing the paper into thirds horizontally and vertically.

 Divide the paper into thirds, as shown below.
 You can also divide the long side into thirds if you wish.
-I didn’t because this composition is so horizontal, but in hindsight, I could have saved myself a little time by dividing the long sides into thirds, too.
+I didn’t because this composition is so horizontal.
+That seemed like a good decision at the time, but I could have saved myself time by dividing the long sides into thirds, too.

 TIP: Most landscape drawings are best if they are divided roughly into thirds.
 A composition that’s divided into thirds is generally more interesting that one that’s divided into halves, especially if the halves are nearly equal.
-If, for example, the horizon line is right in the middle of the drawing, the composition may look more like two compositions cobbled together, than one unified composition.
+If, for example, the horizon line is right in the middle of the drawing, the composition may look like two compositions cobbled together, instead of one unified composition.

 This illustration shows my paper with the short sides divided into thirds.

 You don’t need to draw lines all the way across the paper (though you can if you want to.)
 Marks along the edges are sufficient.
-If you taped your paper to a rigid support, mark the tape and not the drawing.
+If you taped your paper to a rigid support, mark the tape and not the drawing paper.

 If you do draw lines on the paper, draw them lightly and with a color that fits the final color scheme, so the lines disappear into the drawing.

 NOTE: The red lines shown above were added to point out the marks I made on my paper.
+You can see those marks at the ends of the two red lines.
 I didn’t draw lines all the way across the paper, though you may if that helps you.

 Step 2: Decide where the horizon line should be.

 The horizon line is the line between the land and sky.
-It should be at or near the the top mark you made in Step 1.
+It should be at or near the the top mark you made in Step 1 for this example.
+In some landscapes, however, you can have the horizon closer to the bottom third of the composition.

 Use a light touch, and keep the strokes loose.
 Your lines should be dark enough to see through a couple of layers of color, but not so dark that it’s difficult to cover them.